-Buying the right sized air conditioner is important.
-You might be tempted to buy a larger air conditioner thinking that will be the best way to keep your home cool.
+Wondering what size air conditioner your home needs?
+You might be tempted to buy a larger air conditioner, thinking that it will be the best way to keep your home cool.
 Or maybe you want to try and save a few bucks by picking up an AC that’s on the smaller size.

 The capacity of an AC is measured in BTUs (British Thermal Units) – a measurement you probably don’t use every day.
 There are two ways you can calculate how many BTUs your home requires: